SAEG64/fora02/README.md

 ## Calculate the PEP values by your self
 - PEP plots are generated from precalculated values.
-- If you want to calculate the PEP values by your self, the fora_logit_BIC_and_BF.py script needs to be run first.
+- If you want to calculate the PEP values by yourself, the fora_logit_BIC_and_BF.py script needs to be run first and then run the fora_PEP_values.m script.
 - You can select a data subset (experimental conditions) in the fora_logit_BIC_and_BF.py in order to run fora_PEP_values.m for this subset data.
-- To run the fora_PEP_values.m for a data you computed, you will have to change the BIC file name in the input of the fora_PEP_values.m script to the file name you created when running the fora_logit_BIC_and_BF.py script.
+- In order to plot the newly calculated PEP values, you then must change the PEP output file (csv) in the results folder to match the corresponding name in the fora_logit_PEP_plot.py script.

 ## Extract the MDP model values
 - You need to index into the correct cell in the generated MDP_action_value_difference.csv file, since the forest order shown to participants was randomized.
 - Therefore, you need to get the forest Nr (column 'fora_Nr' in the subjects' data sheets) and compute the correct row index by using  the function mentioned in end of the fora_MDP.py script.
+- The row number in the MDP_action_value_differenc.csv file represents the time-points in an environment.
-- The column number in the MDP_action_value_difference.csv file represents the energy state of the participant (column 'in_LP' in the subjects' data sheets).
+- The column number in the MDP_action_value_differenc.csv file represents the energy state of the participant (column 'in_LP' in the subjects' data sheets).